-- 1. The two School Captains whose role it is to provide strong guidance and leadership to the pupil body as a whole. - 2.
-The School Prefects (8-12 per year) who assist the School Captains in their role by carrying out various school based responsibilities. - 3.
-House Captains whose role is to ensure that the pupils in their house receive strong guidance and leadership. - 4.
+- 1. The Heads of School and their Deputies whose role it is to provide strong guidance and leadership to the pupil body as a whole. - 2.
+The School Prefects who assist the Heads of School and their Deputies in their role by carrying out various school based responsibilities. - 3.
+House Captains and their Deputies whose role is to ensure that the pupils in their house receive strong guidance and leadership. - 4.
 House Prefects who carry out various duties in the houses and set a clear example to others in the house.